ALaggyDev/alaggydev.github.io/_posts/2025-10-02-cytooxien.md

 If you are doing some *shady stuff* and don't want to be tracked by this exploit, here are some steps you can take:

-- **Use separate Minecraft instances**: For different accounts, use seperate instances to prevent cache sharing. (e.g. PolyMC)
+- **Use separate Minecraft instances**: For different accounts, use seperate instances to prevent cache sharing. (e.g. Prism Launcher)
 - **Clear your resource pack cache**: Regularly delete the contents of `.minecraft/downloads` to remove cached packs.

 ### For LiquidBounce users